Relayium vs magic-wormhole: CLI file transfer

 They overlap a lot, and where they don't, it's worth being precise about it — including the one place magic-wormhole is genuinely more resilient than Relayium's CLI today.

-Both tools solve the same core problem the same honest way: no account, no file staged on a server you don't control, and a short code as the only thing the two ends need to agree on out of band.
+Both tools solve the same core problem the same honest way: no file staged on a server you don't control, and a short code as the only thing the two ends pass between them out of band. magic-wormhole needs no account at all; Relayium asks only the sender to sign in, so its server can mint that code, and the receiver still doesn't.

 This is the honest tradeoff, and it's worth stating plainly rather than glossing over. magic-wormhole ships with a Transit Relay it can fall back to when the two ends can't open a direct connection to each other — for example, both sides sitting behind strict or symmetric NAT with no way to punch through.
 The relay only ever sees ciphertext, but because it's there, the transfer still completes.